-VDR · Trust Metadata Infrastructure
+AI Governance · Trust Infrastructure

-The governance layer AI agents are missing.
+AI agents are acting.

 A neutral, verifiable trust layer for machine-to-machine decisions.